DeepCallAI/deepcall_docs/docs/pilot.md

 5. **Review results** and provide feedback to help us improve.

 <a href="https://deepcall.io/pilot-signup" target="_blank" style="display:inline-block; margin-top:8px; background-color:#7446E8; color:white; padding:6px 12px; border-radius:6px; text-decoration:none; font-weight:600;">Join the Pilot Now</a>
+---

+## 📖 Pilot Documentation

+To help you get the most out of the pilot, we have prepared detailed guides for each section of the DeepCall platform:

+- [Dashboard Home Page Guide](pilot-dashboard.md) — Understand all the metrics, charts, and AI insights on the dashboard.
+- [Calls Page Guide](pilot-calls.md) — Learn how to navigate the calls page, use filters, view call details, and understand current pilot limitations.

+---